14-Day Food Itinerary for New Zealand

-This New Zealand foodie itinerary for two weeks is for the food-lover who wants to explore both the North Island and South Island.
+This New Zealand food itinerary for two weeks is for the food-lover who wants to explore both the North Island and South Island.
 However, we strongly recommend only travelling around one of the islands to avoid a pretty intense road trip.
 If your response to that is: “Bring on both islands!” then let’s get into it!
-(But seriously, also consider the North Island Foodie Itinerary: Two Weeks / 14 Days and the South Island Foodie Itinerary: Two Weeks / 14 Days).
+(But seriously, also consider the North Island Foodie Itinerary: 2 Weeks and the South Island Foodie Itinerary: 2 Weeks).

-Start planning an eventful tour of New Zealand with culinary experiences in mind using this New Zealand foodie itinerary for 14 days.
+Start planning an eventful tour of New Zealand with culinary experiences in mind using this New Zealand food itinerary for 14 days.
+Oh, and don’t forget to bookmark The Food Guide to New Zealand – you’re definitely going to need that.

-How to Get Around New Zealand in Two Weeks
+How to Get Around New Zealand in 2 Weeks

 This 14-day foodie road trip around New Zealand follows a self-drive itinerary.
 However, there are other transport methods that you’ll need to use to complete this itinerary.
 Plus, don’t miss the last point for an alternative way to get around if you don’t want to drive.

-- Rental car or campervan – Because we recommend hotels, motels and B&Bs with food included in their hospitality, you’ll probably want to use a car rather than a campervan for this itinerary.
-Use a rental company that has depots in Auckland and Wellington and then Christchurch and Queenstown to match with the itinerary.
-Get started on your research with The Guide to Renting a Car or Campervan in New Zealand.
+Because we recommend hotels, motels and B&Bs with food included in their hospitality, you’ll probably want to use a car rather than a campervan for this itinerary.
+Use a rental company that has depots in Auckland and Wellington and then Christchurch and Queenstown to match the itinerary.
+Get started on your research with Travel By Car: How to Plan a Road Trip in New Zealand.

 Day 1 – Auckland Airport to Auckland